miqdad-dev/claude-automation/scripts/networking/networking/README.md

-# Simple TCP Server
+# Simple Chat Room Application

-This is a simple TCP server built in Python.
-The server listens for incoming connections and receives messages from the clients.
-It then sends back an acknowledgement message to the client.
+This is a simple python implementation of a multi-threaded chat room application using sockets.

-## How it Works
+## How it works

-The server uses the socket library in Python to establish a TCP server.
-It listens on a specified port for incoming connections.
-When a client connects, it sends a message to the server.
-The server reads the message and sends an acknowledgement back to the client.
+The server is set up to listen to incoming client connections.
+When a client connects, they are asked for their nickname and this is stored.
+Any message a client sends is then broadcast to all other connected clients.

-## How to Run
+## How to run

-1. Clone the repository and navigate to the project directory.

-2. Run the server script:
+In one terminal, start the server: